What is a terminal church?

 Praising institutional works rather than the ministry of the saints

 Those who serve “in the church” receive the accolades and public recognition in local churches.
 Additionally, those who did extra-ministries on church premises, or off the premises but under the banner of the local gathering, are the center of public recognition.
 You will not hear, at least anywhere near as often, about the man who started a business and is employing and discipling poor migrant workers.
-Or about the consultant who trains businesses (owners and employees) to communicate better and is creating more efficient systems that benefit those inside and outside the company.
+Or about the consultant who trains businesses to communicate better and create efficient systems that benefit those inside and outside the company.
 Ronald Kirk points this out in his excellent book, Thy Will Be Done.

 First, successful industry and business produce material wealth that blesses all those around us…Second, businessmen who self-consciously apply God’s Word to their work should produce superior products, the historic pattern among God-fearing people (e.g . , Deuteronomy 28:1–4)…Third, successful enterprise builds capital for philanthropic, missionary, educational, and other Great Commission work.
 Fourth, marketplace relationships discipline men to love one another and become more civilized.